greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 After you create the partitioned table structure, top-level parent tables are empty.
 Data is routed to the bottom-level child table partitions.
 In a multi-level partition design, only the subpartitions at the bottom of the hierarchy can contain data.

 Rows that cannot be mapped to a child table partition are rejected and the load fails.
 To avoid unmapped rows being rejected at load time, define your partition hierarchy with a `DEFAULT` partition.
-Any rows that do not match a partition's `CHECK` constraints load into the `DEFAULT` partition.
+Any rows that do not match a partition's partition constraint loads into the `DEFAULT` partition.
 See [Adding a Default Partition](#topic80).

-At runtime, the query optimizer scans the entire table inheritance hierarchy and uses the `CHECK` table constraints to determine which of the child table partitions to scan to satisfy the query's conditions.
+At runtime, the query optimizer scans the entire table inheritance hierarchy and uses the table constraints to determine which of the child table partitions to scan to satisfy the query's conditions.
 The `DEFAULT` partition \(if your hierarchy has one\) is always scanned. `DEFAULT` partitions that contain data slow down the overall scan time.

 When you use `COPY` or `INSERT` to load data into a parent table, the data is automatically rerouted to the correct partition, just like a regular table.